01

 Evidence-Based Investing

 We design portfolios around time-tested principles backed by decades of academic research.
-This includes factor investing — tilting your portfolio toward characteristics like small-cap, value, and profitability that have historically delivered higher returns in exchange for increased risk.
-The goal is to systematically and responsibly capture risk premiums identified through rigorous academic study.
+This includes factor investing — tilting your portfolio toward characteristics like small-cap, value, and profitability that have historically been associated with higher expected returns in exchange for increased risk.
+The goal is to systematically and responsibly seek to capture risk premiums identified through rigorous academic study.
+Factor premiums are not guaranteed and may not materialize over any given period.

 06